-An approved Natural Resources Inventory (NRI-196-2022-01) was submitted with the PPS.
+An approved Natural Resources Inventory (NRI-196-2022-01) was submitted with the application.
 The site is mostly wooded and contains REF, steep slopes, a stream, 100-year floodplain, and their associated buffers, comprising the PMA.
 The site statistics table on the NRI shows 3.03 acres of PMA, with 778 linear feet of regulated streams.
-The historic site shown on the PPS and TCP1 was approved by HPC for adjustments to the environmental setting shown on the NRI.
-The NRI does not show the historic trees on Lot 16 nor the 100 feet area extending into the Marietta House historic site.
-The NRI shall be revised to show the revised historic environmental setting, including the historic trees.
+The historic site shown on the PPS and TCP1 is awaiting approval by HPC for adjustments to the environmental setting shown on the NRI.
+The NRI does not show the historic trees on Lot 16 nor the 100 feet area extending into the Marietta House Historic Site.
+The NRI will need to be revised to show the revised historic environmental setting, including the historic trees.